josh973/GANime/README.md

 # GANime
-GANime is a Streamlit app gtransforming selfie in  Painting Portrait with various classic Japanese anime .
+GANime is a Streamlit app transforming selfie (or any photo) in Painting Portrait with various Japanese anime style.
-It's using different GAN model trained on GPU.
+It's using different GAN models trained on GPU.

 Fore runing the app
 Just clone the repo